Upper School Curriculum

 Honors French V

-Conducted mainly in the target language, this course provides an advanced study of French language through the synthesis and analysis of literature and film from a variety of cultures from the francophone world.
-Students will learn advanced grammatical structures and complex nuances of the language through the study of short films by contemporary filmmakers.
-During each unit, students will write several essays and engage in lively conversations and debates relating to the theme of the lesson.
-Students will further their own listening and speaking proficiency through exposure to authentic texts taken from various media sources such as radio, television and the Internet.
+Conducted mainly in the target language, this course provides an advanced study of the French language and culture through synthesis and analysis of written texts, videos and audio clips of native speakers from the various regions of the francophone world.
+Students will learn advanced grammatical structures and complex nuances of the language and will further their listening and speaking proficiency through exposure to authentic texts taken from various media sources such as radio, television and the internet.
+During each unit, students will write several essays and engage in lively conversations and debates relating to the theme of each lesson.
 Students are expected to speak only in the target language when in the classroom.

 Prerequisite: Completion of Honors French IV, with teacher recommendation